 As I mentioned above, the Z1’s 360 video quality has too low of a resolution to be competitive with other leading 360 cameras in 2019.
 However, in low light, the Z1’s video quality makes it useful even with lower resolution.

-Theta Z1 Raw DNG Workflow (Lightroom or PTGui)
+Theta Z1 Raw DNG Workflow (Lightroom, PTGui or mobile)

 The Theta Z1 can shoot Raw+DNG.
-The DNG photos are saved as double circular fisheye photos, which can be edited in Lightroom using a Lightroom plugin and a program called Ricoh Stitcher, the first of its kind in the 360 camera industry.
-Alternatively, the DNG photos can also be stitched in PTGui 11.3 or later.
+The DNG photos are saved as double circular fisheye photos.
+There are three ways the unstitched DNG photos can be stitched: (i) Lightroom and the Ricoh Stitcher plugin, the first of its kind in the 360 camera industry; (ii) PTGui version 11.3 or later, and (iii) the Theta Stitcher mobile workflow.
+These options are discussed below.
+You can try the options with the sample files above.

 Lightroom workflow in 3 Steps